 The portfolio amortisation was modelled based on data provided to Fitch and defaults, recoveries and prepayments were applied in line with the stressed assumptions summarised above.
 The WA life of the current portfolio, considering base case prepayments, is about 30 months.
-From this, we determined the default timing applied in Fitch's cash flow model in line with the Consumer ABS Rating Criteria.
-The originator's recovery processes were considered when deriving the recovery timing assumption.
-We assume that most recoveries are received within a year of default generated.
+From this, we determined the default timing applied in Fitch's cash flow model in line with the Consumer ABS Rating Criteria, summarised below.